Nikolas-Charalambidis/Nikolas-Charalambidis/README.md

 ## Hi there, I'm Nikolas

-I'm in love with Java ☕, the Spring ecosystem 🍃, and everything around microservices architecture, Docker 🐋, and automation.
+I'm in love with Java ☕, Kotlin, the Spring ecosystem 🍃, and everything around microservices architecture, Docker 🐋, and automation.

 As a result, if it is meaningful, I try to automate or at least include a simple CI pipeline in most of my repositories.